U.S. flag

 Purpose:

-The Office of Security (OSY), Information Security Division (ISD), maintains the Foreign Travel Briefing Program for Department of Commerce (Department) personnel and Key Stakeholders.
-ISD identifies foreign travel pre-briefing and debriefing responsibilities, and requirements related to foreign travel.
-Receiving security briefings in advance of foreign travel reduces the vulnerability of Department personnel, and information, to foreign adversary collection capabilities.
+The Office of Security (OSY), Information Security Division (ISD), maintains the Foreign Travel Briefing Program for Covered Personnel within the Department of Commerce (Department).
+Covered Personnel are Department personnel with access to Classified National Security Information (CNSI) or in a position that is eligible for access to CNSI.
+Receiving a Foreign Travel Briefing in advance of travel outside of the contiguous United States or its territories and possessions, such as Puerto Rico, reduces the vulnerability of Department personnel, and information, to adversary collection efforts.

 Policy: